Installation

 docker pull peerherholz/bidsonym:latest

-or the same command withouth the :latest tag, as Docker searches for the latest tag by default.
+or the same command without the :latest tag, as Docker searches for the latest tag by default.
 However, as the latest version is subject to changes and not necessarily in synch with the most recent numbered version, it is recommend to utilize the latter to ensure reproducibility.
 For example, if you want to employ BIDSonym v0.0.4 the command would look as follows:

 docker pull peerherholz/bidsonym:v0.0.4